Want to send across rewards and incentives in just a few clicks?

 3. Customer retention

-It is no secret that it is far more expensive to acquire new customers than to retain existing ones.
+It is no secret that acquiring new customers is far more expensive than retaining existing ones.
 By providing the right incentive for consumers, you can keep them hooked on your brand for the long run.

 4. Charity focus